danielbodnar/awesome-stars/README.md

 ## nodejs

+- [AthennaIO/Artisan](https://github.com/AthennaIO/Artisan) - 💻 The Athenna CLI application.
+Built on top of commander and inspired in @adonisjs/ace.
+- [madlabsinc/teachcode](https://github.com/madlabsinc/teachcode) - A tool to develop and improve a student’s programming skills by introducing the earliest lessons of coding.
+- [Teamlinker/Teamlinker](https://github.com/Teamlinker/Teamlinker) - Teamlinker is a team collaboration platform that integrates multi-functional modules.
+Users can process tasks in parallel, including six functional modules: project, wiki, calendar, meeting, chat and
+- [marblejs/marble](https://github.com/marblejs/marble) - Marble.js - functional reactive Node.js framework for building server-side applications, based on TypeScript and RxJS.
+- [jira-node/node-jira-client](https://github.com/jira-node/node-jira-client) - A Node.js wrapper for the Jira REST API
 - [alfateam/orange-orm](https://github.com/alfateam/orange-orm) - The ultimate ORM for Node and Typescript
 - [thevahidal/soul](https://github.com/thevahidal/soul) - 🕉 A SQLite REST and realtime server
 - [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅